origin-anthonyr/origin-anthonyr/README.md

 * 🏢 I work at [Origin Storage Ltd](https://originstorage.com), where I have been for 18 years.
 * :heart: My passions include all things tech, my family and Ancient Egypt.
 * 🥇 In 2024 I'm striving to increase my certifications on new technologies.
-* 🆕 My new blog, [Technically IT Works](https://technicallyit.works), is now starting to get new posts on a weekly basis.

 <h2 align="center">👍 Follow me:</h2>